victowang/BREADME.md/guides/basic_sourdough.md

 ### Overnight fermentation :
 Let the dough sit overnight covered so it doesn't dry.
-This step will give the dough of time to ferment, the bacteria will make de dough slightly sour and the yeast will eat sugars in the flour to produce precious gas bubble that make our bread airy and not just a dense brick.
+This step will give the dough of time to ferment, the bacteria will make de dough slightly sour and the yeast will eat sugars in the flour to produce precious gas bubble that make our bread airy.
 Making sourdough bread takes time, and making it from start to finish in a day makes it quite complicated to fit in a working day.
-When I started to make sourdough bread, I had a hard time (and I still do) figuring out whether the dough was ready or not.
+When I started to make sourdough bread, I had a hard time (and I still do) figuring out when the dough was well fermented.
 The solution I found was to give it plenty of time by letting ferment overnight.
 With this process, the dough is always sufficiently fermented and aerated and it just fitted my schedule a lot better.
 The next morning, the dough should be about doubled in size, with a few bubbles on the surface of the dough.

 This is not the process I read from experienced and perfectionist bakers, my bulk fermentation is probably too long and at the end of the bulk fermentation the dough is too fragile and you will lose some air bubbles when manupulating it.
 Maybe reducing the innoculation rate (amount of starter in the dough) could make it a bit better but I have not tried yet.
 I am not trying to make a perfect loaf, just one that is easy to make and can fit in the everyday schedule of a working person.